ajberkley/cl-binary-store/README.md

 This method should return as two values two functions which will replace the default serialization / deserialization of objects of that type.
 If you do this, you probably want to define a new codespace anyway, so you could just do it directly with defstore / defrestore functions, but there is no penalty to doing it this way.

 The specialized-serializer function will be called with parameters (object storage eq-refs store-object assign-new-reference-id) which should have the side effect of modifying storage, eq-refs, calling store-object and or assign-new-reference-id.
 Correspondingly, the specialized-deserializer function will be called with (storage restore-object)

+### Configurable options
+#### \*track-references\* default: T

+Let this to NIL around your calls to store / restore if you have simple data with no references between them at all (so lists of data, no circularity, no repeated objects).
+This then goes very fast (>500MB/sec / > 500 Mobjects/second for lists of numbers; > 5000 MB/sec for big simple arrays chunks).

+#### \*support-shared-list-structures\* default: T

+Let this to NIL if you have no list circularity (when it is NIL basic circular lists are supported as the first CONS we see in a list is recorded as a reference, so almost all data will work fine with this NIL; NIL makes this package behave like cl-store which will die / explode if given any complex circularity in a list).
+Setting this to NIL is a significant performance improvement if you have list heavy data.

+#### \*write-magic-number\* default: NIL

+If T we will write out a magic number and the \*write-version\* to the output, which will be used on restore to load the correct codespace (or error if it does not exist).

+#### \*write-end-marker*\* default: NIL

+If T we will write an end marker at the end of every call to STORE.
+This helps for use when sending data across the network or reading from raw memory to avoid tracking lengths around.
+It also means you can write multiple chunks of objects to a stream and have restore-objects return between each chunk.

 ### Adding code points to the codespace